|Raymond James Settles For $145.5 Million With Jay Peak Receiver

 - Capitol Hill Controversy Puts EB-5 Immigrant Investor Program in National Spotlight (July 26, 2013)

-I have also been featured on live radio to discuss the ongoing situation and my reporting on it.
+I have also been featured on radio and television news programs (VPR, Vermont PBS, CBC) to discuss the ongoing situation and my reporting on it.